marekzajac97/bf2-blender/README.md

 - Each object in the hierarchy should have its corresponding BF2 ObjectTemplate type set (e.g. `Bundle`, `PlayerControlObject` etc).
 You will find this property in the `Object Properties` tab, it defaults to `SimpleObject`.
 However, you may want some meshes to export as separate geometry parts but at the same time don't export as separate ObjectTemplates (e.g. an animatable magazine that is a part of `GenericFirearm`) in such case simply leave this property empty.
 - Each object may contain collision mesh data.
 To add it, you need to define an empty object prefixed with `NONVIS__`.
 The object should have a maximum of 4 child objects (suffixed with `__COL<index>`) containing collision mesh data, each corresponding to a specific collision type: Projectile = COL0, Vehicle = COL1, Soldier = COL2, AI (navmesh) = COL3.
 Collision meshes should only be added to object's Lod0 hierchies.
 - Each COL can have an arbitrary number of materials assigned, no special material settings are required, the material mapping will be dumped to the `.con` file.
 - Each material that is assigned to any visible mesh must be set up for export.
 To setup BF2 material go to `Material Properties`, you should see `BF2 Material` panel there.
-Enable `Is BF2 Material` and choose appropriate settings: `Alpha Mode`, `Shader` and `Technique` (for BundledMesh only).
-Click on `Apply Material`, which will change some material settings and build a tree of Shader Nodes that try to mimic BF2 rendering.
+Enable `Is BF2 Material` and choose appropriate settings: `Alpha Mode`, `Shader` and `Technique` (applies for BundledMesh only) as well as desired texture maps to load.
-- Inside the `Shader Editor`, assign texture files to the desired texture map types:
+    - For StaticMesh: There will be 6 texture slots for Base, Detail, Dirt, Crack, Detail Normal, and Crack Normal.
+Only Base texture is mandatory, if others are not meant to be used, leave them empty.
-    - For StaticMesh: There should be 6 `Image Texture` nodes, each corresponding to Base, Detail, Dirt, Crack, Detail Normal, and Crack Normal.
-Only Base texture is mandatory, if others are not meant to be used delete them, otherwise the mesh will appear all black!
-There should also be 5 `UV Map` nodes (linked to their corresponding image texture nodes), assign UV layers to them as described in the next bullet point.
+    - For BundledMesh: There should be 3 texture slots for Diffuse, Normal, and Shadow.
+Only Diffuse texture is mandatory, if others are not meant to be used, leave them empty.
-    - For BundledMesh: There should be 3 `Image Texture` nodes, each corresponding to Diffuse, Normal, and Shadow (optional).
-There should also be 1 `UV Map` node.
+- Clicking on `Apply Material` changes some material settings, loads textures and builds a tree of Shader Nodes that try to mimic BF2 rendering.
 - Each LOD's mesh must have assigned a minimum of 1 and a maximum of 5 UV layers and each UV layer must be called `UV<index>`, where each one corresponds to the following texture maps:
     - For StaticMesh UV0 = Base, UV1 = Detail, UV2 = Dirt, UV3 (or UV2 if Dirt layer is not present) = Crack and the last one (always UV4) is the Lightmap UV, when Lightmap UV is not present it will be generated.
     - For BundledMesh there's only UV0 for all texture maps.